 Virtual Tours of the Historic Sites

-Unable to travel to Community of Christ historic sites witness where church history happened in person?
-Don't worry when you can experience the historic sites through an online virtual tour!
+Unable to travel to the historic sites to witness where Community of Christ history happened in person?
+Don't worry, you can experience the historic places through an online virtual tour!
 Check out the menu below and select the historic site that interests you the most, or take the time to view all four virtual tours.
-Lachlan Mackay and Barb Walden will serve as your online guides on the Restoration Trail as they share the fascinating stories, architectural details, historic people, and powerful lessons behind Community of Christ historic sites.
+Lachlan Mackay and Barb Walden will serve as your online guides on the Restoration Trail as they share the fascinating stories, architectural details, historic people, and powerful lessons behind the historic places that were significant in the Community of Christ story.

 Explore the Kirtland Temple